miklevin/MikeLev.in/_posts/2025-01-11-refactoring-ai-assisted-code.md

 next round of copy/paste templating source, and to perform that copy/pasting (and modifications) of new workflows.

-I'm probably designing my next 2 to 10 years of work, easily&#151; which is why I'm putting so much thought-work into it now.
+I'm probably designing my next 2 to 10 years of work, easily— which is why I'm putting so much thought-work into it now.

 ### Evolutionary Design